bifurcation/sframe-mls/draft-barnes-sframe-mls.md

                            encode_big_endian(index, 4), AEAD.Nk)
 ~~~~~

+[[ OPEN ISSUE: MLS has its own "secret tree" that provides better forward
+secrecy properties within an epoch.
+(This scheme provides none.)
+An
+alternative approach would be to re-use the MLS secret tree, either directly or
+as a data structure. ]]

 The Key ID (KID) field in the SFrame header provides the epoch and index values
 that are needed to generate the appropriate key from the MLS key schedule.